We want our employees who become parents to know they have our full support – and to know that, when we say this, we mean it.

 The secondary caregiver will be offered four weeks fully paid leave – a first for Nestlé and again offered to both men and to women, wherever they are in the world.

-The rollout of the new minimum global standards will begin in January 2020, and although we can’t promise we will get it done everywhere right away, we have pledged to finish the job by the end of 2022.
+The rollout of the new minimum global standards began in January 2020, and although we can’t promise we will get it done everywhere right away, we have pledged to finish the job by the end of 2022.

-Earlier this year we asked our employees what could Nestlé do to make their lives easier as working parents.
-Our new policy reflects many of the suggestions that we received during that exercise.
+Regularly we ask our employees what could Nestlé do to make their lives easier as working parents.
+Our policy reflects many of the suggestions that we receive during that exercise.

-Some of them were on redefining flexible working arrangements and recognizing that parental responsibilities have changed and are still evolving.
+Some of them are on redefining flexible working arrangements and recognizing that parental responsibilities have changed and are still evolving.

-Our new Nestlé Global Parental Support Policy will give all our employees the power to decide for themselves what works best in these full-on first few weeks upon the arrival of the new child.
+Our Nestlé Global Parental Support Policy (pdf, 3Mb) gives all our employees the power to decide for themselves what works best in these full-on first few weeks upon the arrival of the new child.

 Advancing diversity and inclusion